When is the park open?

 Shenandoah National Park is always open.
 However, portions of the 105-mile-long Skyline Drive, the only public road through the park, are periodically closed during inclement weather and at night during deer hunting season.
 Visitors can generally still enter the park on foot to hike even when the Drive is closed.
 Most park facilities, including lodges, visitor centers and campgrounds, are generally open from late-March through November.
 All park facilities, with the exception of a few picnic grounds and restrooms, are closed during the winter.
 Check out our operating hours to learn more.

 How long does it take to get through the park?

 The maximum speed limit throughout the park is 35 miles per hour.
 Speed limits are reduced in developed areas such as campgrounds and picnic grounds.
 With over 75 scenic overlooks along the way, most people need at least 3-4 hours to simply drive through the park.
 If you'd like to hike, stop at a visitor center, attend a ranger program, picnic, or truly experience what Shenandoah has to offer, you'll need to allow more time.
 Learn more about driving Skyline Drive.

 What are the park entrance fees?

-What outdoor activities can I do in the park?
+What activities can I do in the park?

 Where can I hike?

 Shenandoah offers over 500 miles of hiking trails, including 101 miles of the Appalachian Trail.
 Trails range from short, easy walks to long, rugged rock scrambles.
-Click here for maps and more information.
+Get ready to hike!

 Where can I fish?